PostHog/posthog.com/contents/blog/open-source-alternatives-hotjar-fullstory-logrocket.md

 - How bugs come about
 - How your users are interacting with individual elements of your product

-This information in context can help you to optimize user experience (UX), build user-led products and, ultimately, improve conversion and retention.
+This information in context can help you to optimize user experience, build user-led products and, ultimately, improve conversion and retention.
 Session recording is a great tool to have in your arsenal when you want to act on real world user data.

 ### Self-hosted vs. cloud session recording
 Cloud session recording tools like Hotjar, FullStory and LogRocket can offer a convenient solution for users who want to kick off quickly.
 That said, the costs associated with cloud-hosting are an important factor to consider, not to mention the privacy concerns that come hand-in-hand with third-party providers.